gagansingh8792/VisualDocs/Visual_Codes/Kubernets/Helm.md

 1) template file which will be the manifest for Kubernetes

-2) notes.txt thats going to have the motes for the file and other helper templates, within the notes.txt we can give the instruction on what all the notes that should get displayed once the chart is deployed and this can act as another template where the normal template syntax can be included within the notes as well, for example, we can access the clobal built in objects as well as the other rules of the template like looking. this can be displayed when running a dey run or any deplyment of helm chart. this note will get diaplyed in the end, that will be useful for the usres to understand.
+2) "NOTES.txt" thats going to have the motes for the file and other helper templates, within the notes.txt we can give the instruction on what all the notes that should get displayed once the chart is deployed and this can act as another template where the normal template syntax can be included within the notes as well, for example, we can access the clobal built in objects as well as the other rules of the template like looking. this can be displayed when running a dey run or any deplyment of helm chart. this note will get diaplyed in the end, that will be useful for the usres to understand.

 3) underscore files which is use to define templated and can be called with in the main template file.